 When planting food trees for koalas it’s important that they’re grown from seed collected locally, and preferably collected from trees known to be eaten by koalas.
 If plants are not propagated from seeds collected locally, they may not thrive or even survive.

 Individual koalas require a minimum number of food trees, depending on their size and quality.
 As an example, about twenty good large Forest Red Gums will be enough for one koala, but it will need many more if the trees are small, of poor quality, or of other species.

 When establishing or increasing habitat for koalas either in a corridor of trees or even a small clump, people usually plant trees in the site selected.
 However, this isn’t the only method of creating habitat and in some cases may not be very effective if the trees planted haven’t been propagated from seed collected from the local area.

 Another method you may wish to consider is via natural regeneration.
 Most properties contain areas that have never been cleared, or have scattered remnants of original tree cover or individual trees of great age.
 These can often be used as a basis to re-establish trees where they’re required.

-We operate a native plant nursery, located behind our Koala Care and Rescue Centre, and sell koala food trees for $1.00 each to landholders in the Northern Rivers Region where koalas reside.
+We operate a native plant nursery, located behind our Koala Care and Research Centre, and sell koala food trees for $1 each to landholders in the Northern Rivers Region where koalas reside.

-We also grow and sell a wide range of native plants including trees, shrubs, groundcovers, grasses, rainforest plants, etc. All proceeds go to funding our operations and the Koala Care Centre.
+We also grow and sell a wide range of native plants including trees, shrubs, ground covers, grasses, rainforest plants, etc. All proceeds go to funding our operations and the Koala Care and Research Centre.
 You can download our current FOK Nursery List here.